meng2180/SoVAR/README.md

 **1. Install LGSVL**

 LGSVL simulator can be installed from https://github.com/lgsvl/simulator.
 The tutorial is on it as well.
+We are using the latest version,2021.3.
+LGSVL has made the difficult decision to suspend active development of SVL Simulator, as of January 1, 2022.
+The cloud had stopped running on June 30, 2022.
+Therefore, we use SORA-SVL to build our own server as a replacement.SORA-SVL can be installed from https://github.com/YuqiHuai/SORA-SVL

 **2. Install Apollo6.0**